-1. What data exactly does the National Pupil Database (NPD) hold?
+1. What data exactly does the National Pupil Database (NPD) in England hold?

 A. From age 2-19, since 2000, any school pupil’s full educational record made up of i) personal data given to schools by parents including name and address and sensitive data like ethnicity and date of birth, and ii) the pupil data created by the school.
 It is a melting point of various different education data collections.

 This is a lifetime record of testing and tracking; attainment records, absence, exclusions, SEN special needs and health data, indicators of armed forces or linked to indicators of children in care and more.

 It is “one of the richest education datasets in the world’ according to the National Pupil Database (NPD) User Guide.
 The full national code sets of all the items of data that can be collected on individual children can be downloaded here, including the health and SEND (special educational needs and disability) related data.

 Early Years census data, Phonics screening, Alternate Provision, as well as Early Years Foundation Stage individual child level data are also included, and have been so since 2009.
 The data from Key Stage One and Two from primary school and Key Stages Three to Five are added from secondary education.
 Data transferred from schools and stored in the NPD include: Unique Pupil Number, Surname, First name, DOB, Full home Address including Postcode and Standard UK address codes, Ethnic group, Gender, SEND.